 The result: a criminal should never feel like they have the upper hand when approaching a facility.

 The purpose of this principle is to create a clear distinction between public and private property.
 This is important for two reasons: Legitimate occupants have a sense of ownership and will notice, and even challenge, people who don't belong; intruders, on the other hand, have a harder time blending in.
 Here are some ways to implement territorial reinforcement and secure your property:

 - Make sure receptionists have clear sightlines to all entrances, as well as the ability to quickly and discreetly call for help.
 A panic button that calls a central station or signals for help via an alarm light in a separate section of the building works well.

 - Make sure security signage is clearly visible at all entrances.

 - Implement a visitor badging system, and make sure that all visitors are properly escorted.

 The result: Employees gain a feeling that "this is my space," while intruders are immediately put on the defensive.

-Target hardening is another element often mentioned in connection with CPTED.
+Target hardening is another strategy often mentioned in connection with CPTED.
 This simply means making a building more difficult to forcibly enter.